Nets withstand Ingram’s big game, hold off Pelicans 135-125

 OKAFOR’S OPPORTUNITY

-Nets coach Kenny Atkinson said he was happy for Jahlil Okafor, now starting at center for New Orleans.
+Atkinson said he was happy for Jahlil Okafor, now starting at center for New Orleans.
 The No. 3 pick in the 2015 draft spent part of a season with Brooklyn in 2017-18 after falling out of the rotation in Philadelphia.

 “Ultimate professional.
 Wonderful spirit.
 Worked his tail off, so I’m really happy for him,” Atkinson said.
 “I think he fits with New Orleans and I think he’s a young player who’s starting to really get his footing in this league.”